rxtsel/only-send/README.md

 ## How it works

-SendOnly uses the **Resend API** to send emails through your verified domain.
+OnlySend uses the **Resend API** to send emails through your verified domain.
 You enter your API key, set up your sender identities, and you’re ready to go.

 - Add multiple “From” email identities